-Keanu Reeves has an amazing ability to play otherworldly characters, especially ones with an underlying kindness/childlike nature. so when going into the film I knew Reeves was the person to play Klaatu, an alien who comes to Earth to deliver the ominous warning that the end is near for humanity.
+Keanu Reeves has an amazing ability to play otherworldly characters, especially ones with an underlying kindness/childlike nature.
+So when going into the film I knew Reeves was the person to play Klaatu, an alien who comes to Earth to deliver the ominous warning that the end is near for humanity.

-Connelly more than holds her own here and is given her talents, it was great to see her given a different role than what I’m used to seeing her play, making me wish that the makers of Alita: Battle Angel had developed her part more.
+Connelly more than holds her own here and is given her talents, it was great to see her given a unique role than what I’m used to seeing her play, making me wish that the makers of Alita: Battle Angel had developed her part more.

 The CGI effects don’t hold up as much as you would have hoped, especially when it came to the giant robot, which is somewhat surprising given that it only came out in 2008.